Subacute sclerosing pan-encephalitis (SSPE)

 Gemma shares her son’s experience of SSPE which is caused by measles.
 Please be aware that this video contains information on the bereavement of a child.

-By Dr Rachel Kneen, Consultant Paediatric Neurologist Alder Hey Children’s NHS Foundation Trust and reviewed by Dr. Sukhvir Wright, Consultant Paediatric Neurologist, Birmingham Children’s Hospital
+By Dr Rachel Kneen, Consultant Paediatric Neurologist Alder Hey Children’s NHS Foundation Trust and reviewed by Prof Sukhvir Wright, Consultant Paediatric Neurologist, Birmingham Children’s Hospital and Prof Ming Lim, Evelina London Children Hospital and Guy’s and St Thomas’ NHS Trust

 Disclaimer: We try to ensure that the information is easy to understand, accurate and up-to-date as possible.
 If you would like more information on the source material and references the author used to write this document please contact the Encephalitis International.
 None of the authors of the above document has declared any conflict of interest, which may arise from being named as an author of this document.